 Once baked to your liking, allow the macaroons to cool slightly before melting the lovely lovely chocolate and drizzling it roughly over them.
 Lovely.

-Cool completely on wire racks, after drizzling raucously, to help achieve a lovely crisp exterior.
+Cool the chocolate lime coconut macaroons completely on wire racks, after drizzling raucously, to help achieve a lovely crisp exterior.

 Crisp and chewy coconut macaroons spiked with lime zest and drizzled with chocolate, such a treat with such little effort!